arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 “How long do you think you’ll want to hang around this time?” asked Aurielle.
 “A hundred years or so,” said Alethea, waving her hands.
 “I’ll join you for a dozen years or so”, replied Aurielle.

 TODOs 1:
-- Place subchapter headings at the beginning of each section?
-(With IM Fell font?)
-Saying "in the perspective of..."
 - A bit more description of Valinor (with the old sketch embedded?)
 - Chico, the dog with the seriousness of a general at war.
 - Chico mind communicating with the elves.
 Chico talking about random stuff he’s heard.
 (Chico dog photo embed?)